benthecoder/next-word-predictor/README.md

-# Next word predictor with R and Python
+# Next word predictor with R

 This repo hosts the code for my next word predictor app using R for analysis and cleaning, and Python for modeling and deploying for my capstone project for the [Data Science Specialization by Johns Hopkins University](https://www.coursera.org/specializations/jhu-data-science).